-Julian Lavergne from France posted ways to get involved into lubuntu on the mailing list of the project and I am reposting his suggestions here.
+Julian Lavergne posted some ideas to get involved into lubuntu on the mailing list of the project which are helpful for anyone who would like to contribute to the lubuntu project.
+I am adding a few ideas here.

 == Participate to the LXDE project ==

 This is the most efficient way to contribute to Lubuntu.
-If you want a functionality, translate a package etc … you should directly work with LXDE.
+If you want a functionality, translate a package etc … you should directly work with LXDE: http://lxde.org

 == Create an artwork for Lubuntu ==